KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 W: MW _budd_ [m] "profit, advantage"
 BRET: OBret. _bud_ gl. _bradium_
 GAUL: _Boudi-latis_, _Boud-icca_ [PN]
 ETYM: In OW, there is a compound from this root, _budi-caul_ "victor, conqueror", exactly parallel to OBret. _budicol_.
-Germanic forms, such as German _Beute_ "booty", Du. _buit_, are sometimes considered to be loanwords from Celtic (Kluge 105), but they could also be inherited from the same root \*bʰewd-, the reflexes of which are limited to the NW ludo-European dialects (cf. also Olc. _býta_ "to deal out").
+Germanic forms, such as German _Beute_ "booty", Du. _buit_, are sometimes considered to be loanwords from Celtic (Kluge 105), but they could also be inherited from the same root \*bʰewd-, the reflexes of which are limited to the NW ludo-European dialects (cf. also OIc. _býta_ "to deal out").
 REF: [EDPC]

 ### <a id="bowdro">\*bowd-ro- "dirty" (adj)</a>